MireyNM/School_District_Analysis/README.md

 The first major piece of our code is to import required dependencies: <br />
 ```import pandas as pd``` <br />
 ```import os``` <br />
-Now we can start our analysis in order to complete our task.
+Now we can start our analysis in order to complete our task. <br />

+To check the full code please go to the following link: https://github.com/MireyNM/School_District_Analysis-/blob/main/Student_Data_Challenge_Starter_Code/Unsolved/Student_Data_Challenge_Starter_Code.ipynb

 1.  **Collect the student data into a DataFrame.** <br /> To collect the student data, we need to import it into a structure that Python and Pandas can work on.
 Therefore, we have created a file path, to the external file ```new_full_student_data.csv``` saved in the "Resources" folder.
 And we used ```pd.read_csv``` to be able to read the file. <br />